LCAV/continuous-localization/README.md

     pip install -r requirements.txt

+If are using `conda`, we recomend to add `conda-forge` channel and istall all requirements by:

+    conda config --add channels conda-forge
+    conda install --file requirements.txt

-If you want to use `conda`, you might need to run:
+If you don't want to add new channels, you can run:

     conda install -c omnia cvxpy
     conda install -c conda-forge cvxopt